th1622EE/Ruby/README.md

 #### Booleans

-Boolean values in Ruby are similar to that of other languages (i.e., Java, C++) in that they are used to represent true, false, or non-existent values via the [TrueClass](https://ruby-doc.org/3.1.3/TrueClass.html), [FalseClass](https://ruby-doc.org/3.1.3/FalseClass.html), and [NilClass](https://ruby-doc.org/3.1.3/NilClass.html) classes.
+Boolean values in Ruby are similar to that of other languages (i.e., Java, C++) in that they are used to represent true, false, or non-existent values via the [TrueClass](https://ruby-doc.org/3.1.3/TrueClass.html), [FalseClass](https://ruby-doc.org/3.1.3/FalseClass.html) classes.

 ##### True Class